Mesoscopic fluctuations in entanglement dynamics

-as shown in simulations (Fig.~\ref{fig1}c).
+as shown in simulations (Fig.~\ref{fig1}c){; this kind of universal intermediate statistics were originally found for Anderson transitions \cite{Shklovskii93}}.
 Strikingly, despite that the Rice-Mele model is integrable and has no extrinsic randomness, the evolving correlation matrix can exhibit level repulsion: $P_0(s\rightarrow 0)\,{\sim}\,s$, which is a distinctive property of quantum chaos \cite{Casati06,Izrailev90}.
-We can demonstrate that the statistical equivalence of the ensemble of $\tilde{C}(\boldsymbol{\varphi})$ and the time series $C(t)$ (Fig.~\ref{fig1}c) hinges only on the incommensurabilty of $\boldsymbol{\omega}$ (see SI when this condition is not met).
+We can demonstrate that the statistical equivalence of the ensemble of $\tilde{C}(\boldsymbol{\varphi})$ and the time series $C(t)$ (Fig.~\ref{fig1}c) hinges only on the incommensurabilty of $\boldsymbol{\omega}$ (see Supplementary Note 8 when this condition is not met).
 Furthermore, much like that a transmission matrix determines transport properties of a mesoscopic sample, a matrix $\tilde{C}(\boldsymbol{\varphi})$ determines $S(\boldsymbol{\varphi})$ and other entanglement probes of a virtual mesoscopic sample at the disorder realization $\boldsymbol{\varphi}$; consequently, the statistical equivalence between $C(t)$ and $\tilde{C}(\boldsymbol{\varphi})$ leads to the statistical equivalence between out-of-equilibrium and sample-to-sample fluctuations of various entanglement probes, in agreement with simulation results (Fig.~\ref{fig1}a).

-Exploiting this equivalence, we proceed to study the statistics of entanglement entropy fluctuations.
+Exploiting this equivalence, we proceed to study the statistics of entanglement entropy fluctuations (see Supplementary Notes 5 and 6 for full details).
 To overcome the difficulties discussed in the introduction with the unusual disorder structure, below we combine the continuity properties of the $N$-variable function ${S}(\boldsymbol{\varphi})$ with the nonasymptotic probabilistic method, so-called concentration inequality \cite{Boucheron13}.
 This allows us to work out a statistical theory for mesoscopic sample-to-sample fluctuations of $S(\boldsymbol{\varphi})$ at total system size $L$, which is {\it finite} so that the disorder strength does not vanish.